 The purpose of the NORD Foundation is to facilitate investment in NORD to provide equal access to quality recreational opportunities.
 Our work supports NORD's mission to advance the physical, mental, and social well-being of New Orleanians by providing safe and welcoming environments for recreational, athletic, and cultural experiences.

 Sign up for our email newsletter to learn more!

 In September 2017, NORD achieved national accreditation, the culmination of an arduous journey from post-Katrina dysfunction and achievement of an ambitious five-year goal set in our Boston Consulting Group strategic plan.
 Accreditation assures the public that NORD is implementing national best practices, meeting at least 151 benchmarks of quality.
 Only 1% of parks and recreation agencies in the country are accredited, and NORD is the second accredited system in Louisiana, after BREC in Baton Rouge.

-As the Executive Director, Rebecca work closely with the Foundation’s Board of Directors, the CEO and executive staff of the NORD Commission and the private and corporate community to facilitate investment in Orleans Parish public recreation programs.
+As the Executive Director, Rebecca works closely with the Foundation’s Board of Directors, the CEO and executive staff of the NORD Commission, and the private and corporate community to facilitate investment in Orleans Parish public recreation programs.

 Lauricella Land Company

 Whitney National Bank

 AJ Capital Partners